Table of Contents

 Pick from a 1lb, 2lb or 5lb bag of ‘special grind’ white coffee and purchase it directly from their website.

-Because it has been roasted at a much lower temperature for a shorter amount of time, the resulting roasted beans are much firmer than a regular roasted bean would be.
+Because it has been roasted at a much lower temperature for a shorter amount of time, the resulting roasted coffee beans are much firmer than a regular roasted bean would be.

 The hardened texture from less roasting means it’s near impossible to grind these beans at home using a regular grinder without causing damage to the grinder or destroying it entirely.